 Berger Montague’s consumer protection attorneys protect consumers’ rights when they are injured or incur losses due to consumer fraud, false or misleading advertising, defective products, data privacy breaches, and other unfair trade practices.

-Consumers too often suffer the brunt of corporate wrongdoing, particularly in the area of false or misleading advertising, defective products, and data or privacy breaches.
+Consumers too often suffer the brunt end of corporate wrongdoing, particularly in the area of false or misleading advertising, defective products, and data or privacy breaches.
 Using class action litigation, consumers can employ economies of scale to confront corporate wrongdoing and obtain a remedy for all those who were harmed.

-Consumer class actions are civil federal or state court cases brought by one or more individuals on behalf of themselves and a larger group or “class” of individuals who have suffered the same harm.
+Consumer class actions are civil, federal, or state court cases brought by one or more individuals on behalf of themselves and a larger group or “class” of individuals who have suffered the same harm.

 Consumer protection class actions can arise from many different kinds of corporate misconduct, including but not limited to the following: